hurwitzlab/hpc_viral_inference_pipeline/notebooks/03_viral_pipeline/lsf/05_virsorter2/README.md

 - Access to an HPC cluster with LSF job scheduler.
 - Apptainer/Singularity installed on the cluster.
 - VirSorter2 container available on the cluster.
+- VirSorter2 database available on the cluster (See 00_data_download).
 - Paired reads cleaned with trimmomatic files available in the specified working directory.

 ## Output